This pages provides help and links for finding summer vacation schemes, mini-pupillages, other legal work experience and graduate internships.

 - Mini-pupillages – There are 16 MP’s available in a range of legal areas including PI, family, children, financial, fraud & other crime.

-- Marshalling – 10 x 2-day opportunities at Canterbury Courts and 1 opportunity (length to be negotiated) on the Western Circuit (that’s Portsmouth, Winchester or Southampton)
+- Marshalling – 10 x 2-day opportunities at Canterbury Courts and 3 x 1 day opportunities in a court north of London.

 Funding your work experience